zhanglabNKU/scMHNN/README.md

 After stage 1, the learned cell representation matrix (cell×embedding) and pretrained hypergraph encoder will be saved in folder './scMHNN/output/'

-3. Run stage 2 (Figure 1B) to finetune scMHNN with a given ratio of labeled cells, and perform cell type annotation for remaining cells.
+3.Run stage 2 (Figure 1B) to finetune scMHNN with a given ratio of labeled cells, and perform cell type annotation for remaining cells.
 For example, use 2% labeled cells as reference set:

 ```